Poduval/myPkg/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of `myPkg` is to test various features of a typical R package.
+The goal of myPkg is to explore and test various aspects of R package development, including function implementation, documentation, unit testing, dependency management, and package distribution.
+It serves as a learning tool for understanding best practices, automation, and the complete lifecycle of an R package.

 ## Installation